abravodev/epubator/ePUBator/README.txt

 On some books we can find wrong chars (e.g. Øø instead of éù), it seems a iText's problem (another PDF library extract the same text correctly).
 I'm looking for a better one, free and Android compatible.

 Permissions required:
-- WRITE_EXTERNAL_STORAGE for save the ePUB file
+- READ_EXTERNAL_STORAGE and WRITE_EXTERNAL_STORAGE for save the ePUB file

 Legal stuff:
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.